akingsley22/osticket-prereqs/README.md

 <p>
 2.)
 After connecting successfully to the server, the next step is Installing IIS on windows and enabling CGI and HTTP Features.
 IIS is a web server that allows the computer serve up websites and because osTicekt runs out of a website, we need to set up and configure IIS.

      -First step in doing this is double clicking on the programs setting in the control panel.
-Then click on programs, then "Turn Windows features on or off".
+Then click on "Turn Windows features on or off".

      - Next enable CGI (under Application Development Features) and all Common HTTP features